40 Best DIY Gift Ideas for Any Occasion

 This recipe uses coconut oil, but feel free to use any good quality light oil.

-This salt scrub contains lavender and chamomile flowers, which are both anti-inflammatory, soothing to the skin, and cooling and relaxing to the nervous system.
+Lavender and chamomile flowers are both anti-inflammatory, soothing to the skin, and cooling and relaxing to the nervous system.

 Fresh rosemary and rosemary oil help relieve aches and pains.
 Lemon has a fresh, energizing aroma and clears and brightens skin.